 Any questions or concerns about the policy or how to comply with it should be directed to the Company's Legal & Compliance Office.
 Company Representatives have an affirmative duty to report any request for an improper payment received by a government official.
-Any Company Representative who believes that the Company a Company Representative, or third party is acting in violation of the FCPA should report the concern and potential violation to their supervisor, HR Business Partner, the Legal & Compliance Office, or through the Business Conduct Hotline (reports via the Business Conduct Hotline may be reported anonymously and in confidence).
+Any Company Representative who believes that the Company a Company Representative, or third party is acting in violation of the FCPA or any other ABAC law should report the concern and potential violation to their supervisor, HR Business Partner, the Legal & Compliance Office, or through the Business Conduct Hotline (reports via the Business Conduct Hotline may be reported anonymously and in confidence).
+More information regarding the Business Conduct Hotline and whistleblower protections such as confidentiality, anonymity, and anti-retaliation can be found in the Whistleblowing Policies in SIMON or Sonoco's public site.

-Contact information
+Contact Information